This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Calliope Hummingbird: Rare Green Visitor

-- Look in southern or central Texas during migration
+- Scan southern and central Texas during hummingbird migration.

 Broad-tailed Hummingbird: Summer Resident